KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # About the project

-**The project aims to the collection of a dataset in an augmented reality scenario.** <br/> It has been developed by Giovanni Ambrosi and Kevin Depedri for the Computer Vision course a.y.
+**The project aims to the collection of a dataset in an augmented reality scenario**.<br/>It has been developed by Giovanni Ambrosi and Kevin Depedri for the Computer Vision course a.y.
 2021-2022 Master in Artificial Intelligent Systems at the University of Trento. **The app is intended for Android devices only**.

 # Getting started